 Considerations to book a Tour

 Our tours are done in the Rainforest in wild and remotes areas, some with limited or none communications access. it is essential that you understand that some of our trips carry ‘risks’ that are inherent within the activity.
 Our team is trained and experienced enough to recommend you what is best to minimize any risk, please during trips follow Guides suggestions and don’t push to do activities that can increase any risk.
-For example, to go out walking when it’s raining, its better not to (wildlife-wise and safety-wise to go out when the rain stops)
+For example, to go out walking when is raining, its better not to (its way better wildlife and safety-wise to go out when the rain stops)

 Due to our strict safety policy we don’t organize or sell tours for Zip-lining, Canopy walks or any other similar ones, this is due to lack of regulation of the Peruvian Government and Canopy and Zip-Lining providers take advantage of a Legal Vacuum.

 We also highly recommend you take out adequate travel insurance.
-Insurance provided by credit cards is generally not sufficient.
 Please ensure your policy covers the activities you are doing, not all policies do.